Sonnet 89

 What justice to your grace do words impart,

-Why pattern beauty into fourteen lines
+Why press your beauty into fourteen lines

 While others laud in simple verse that’s free?

-Now all the rage of high society?
+Now idolized by high society?

 That you and gracious art are but the same;

-Yet still, the sweetest sonnet can’t compare,
+For still, the sweetest sonnet can’t compare—

-Nor perfumed words your merit here acclaim;
+Nor perfumed words here merit your acclaim;

-In hope true art and beauty ever live.
+So artful truth and beauty ever live.

 © Loubert S Suddaby.
 All Rights Reserved.